UPDATE: The 2020 competition has been cancelled.

 Event Details – SATURDAY, MAY 9, 2020

-The 2020 competition has been canceled.
+The 2020 competition has been cancelled.
 Please join us again in 2021.

-Thirty finalists and their families will be selected to present their business idea to a panel of judges during an all-day event on Saturday, May 9th 2020 at the University of Wisconsin Oshkosh.
+Thirty finalists and their families will be selected to present their business idea to a panel of judges during an all-day event at the University of Wisconsin Oshkosh.

 Finalists will have three minutes to pitch, followed by two minutes of questions and answers with the panel of judges.
 Judges will be drawn from a variety of backgrounds, including industry experts and executives, funders, founders and other specialists.
 The judges will evaluate pitches based on a set scorecard criteria.
 This feedback will be shared with the finalists.